sgopalk/Quantum-Superposition/README.md

 # Quantum Superposition in 1D Box

-A Streamlit app to visualize the time evolution of a quantum particle in a 1D infinite potential well using superposition of eigenstates and Collapse of the wavefunction.
+An interactive Streamlit app for visualizing the time evolution of a quantum particle in a 1D infinite potential well.
+The simulation demonstrates the superposition of energy eigenstates and illustrates wavefunction collapse upon measurement.
 # Features

 - Choose number of eigenstates to include in the superposition.